Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/_index.en.md

 This section includes:
 - **Getting Connected** : Access the OpenShift AI dashboard and set up your environment
-- **Creating Your Project** : Set up Data Science projects, data connections, and pipeline servers
+- **Creating your Project** : Set up projects, data connections, and pipeline servers
 - **Creating a Workbench** : Launch Jupyter notebooks environment with custom images
 - **Retraining the Model** : Build and execute data science pipelines with GPU acceleration
 - **Model Serving** : Deploy your trained model as a REST API endpoint for inference